-4. Towards Accountability & Efficient Assignment
+4 Towards Accountability and Efficient Assignment

 Multilateral development finance has become too complex for both donor budgets and recipients' administrations.
 The proliferation of donors on the ground entails high transaction costs for all recipient countries11.
 Recipient-country administrations suffer from this complex system, overburdened by the number of interlocutors.
 Knack and Rahman (2007) analyse the impact of donor fragmentation on the quality of government bureaucracy in aid-recipient countries and find that donor fragmentation leads to an erosion of bureaucratic quality.
+Competition among multilateral aid donors is therefore no solution for the supply and delivery of aid, a global public good with important externalities that tend to create natural monopolies.